Shanghai cuisine: History

 Shanghai cuisine is the youngest of the ten major cuisines of China, although it still has more than 400 years of history.
 Traditionally called Benbang cuisine, it originated in the Ming and Qing dynasties (c.
 1368–1840).
 During the reign of Emperor Jiaqing and Emperor Guangxu of the Qing Dynasty, a food stall was set up in the old city of Shanghai called "Shovel Bang" (铲刀帮).
 After 1930, as Shanghai's industry and commerce rapidly developed, the main customers of Benbang cuisine were an emerging class of workers.
 As a result, the proportion of inexpensive dishes in Benbang cuisine began to decrease.

 In the later part of the 19th century, after Shanghai became a major domestic and international trading port, Benbang dishes underwent substantial change.
 After the opening of Shanghai port in 1843, sixteen different catering schools opened in Shanghai.
 Anhui cuisine was the first to gain popularity in Shanghai, followed by Suxi cuisine, Cantonese cuisine, Huaiyang cuisine, and Beijing cuisine.
 In the 1930s, Suxi cuisine was prevalent in almost half of Shanghai's restaurants.
 Guangdong cuisine was highly popular among both residents of Shanghai and foreigners.
 As a result of adopting influences from other cuisines, the flavors of Shanghai cuisine became more complex.

 Western influence in Shanghai cuisine resulted in the development of a unique cooking style known as Haipai cuisine (海派菜).
 At the time, eating Western food was considered fashionable, but Chinese people initially struggled to adapt to certain aspects of Western cuisine, such as rare steak.
 Western food in Shanghai was influenced by many countries but formed its own distinct characteristics.
 Russian Shanghai Western food, which typically included one main dish and one soup (such as borscht, bread and butter), became particularly popular in Shanghai due to its economic benefits.
 Before 1937, there were over 200 Western restaurants in Shanghai, particularly on Xiafei Road and Fuzhou Road.

 Nowadays, Shanghai's traditional cuisine is usually found only in home-cooked meals and some old Benbang restaurants.
 Shanghai is now more famous for its numerous exotic restaurants, especially those serving Japanese and French food.

 Notable dishes in Shanghai cuisine

 Breakfast

-Breakfast food in Shanghai is varied and contains foods mainly made from wheat, rice, and flour.
-Many of them are influenced by Cantonese, Jiangsu, and Zhejiang cuisine, and through historical precipitation, these breakfasts have slowly become favorites of people in Shanghai today.
+Breakfast food in Shanghai includes dishes mainly made from wheat, rice, and flour.
+Many of them are influenced by Cantonese, Jiangsu, and Zhejiang cuisine, and through historical precipitation, these breakfasts have gained favor to many people in Shanghai today.
 The most classic Shanghai breakfast is called "The Four Warriors" (四大金刚 (四大金剛, Sìdà Jīngāng); sy⁵ du⁶ cin¹ kaon¹).
 These are the four most popular breakfast choices for Shanghainese.